sendsmaily/smaily-woocommerce-plugin/CONTRIBUTING.md

 The development environment requires [Docker](https://docs.docker.com/), [Docker Compose](https://docs.docker.com/compose/) and [Composer](https://getcomposer.org/download/) to run.
 Please refer to the official documentation of each for a step-by-step installation guide.

+In order to fully utilize the development environment we recommend you use [Visual Studio Code](https://code.visualstudio.com/), and have [PHP Sniffer](https://marketplace.visualstudio.com/items?itemName=wongjn.php-sniffer) extension installed.

 Clone the repository:

     $ git clone git@github.com:sendsmaily/smaily-woocommerce-plugin.git